Bollington Civic Society’s Discovery Centre houses our unique collection of historic pictures taken in and around Bollington since the 1860s!

-During 2005 the entire collection is being digitised in order to make it available to everyone through the medium of the PC.
-Fiona Swailes, our picture collection curator, is managing the project and categorising and indexing each of the thousands of pictures.
-Roger Fielding is scanning the pictures and has developed a database to make it easy to find the pictures you want to see.
+During 2005 the entire collection has been digitised in order to make it available to everyone through the medium of the PC.
+We have categorised and indexed each of the thousands of pictures.
+The pictures were scanned a database is used to make it easy to find the pictures you want to see.
 Printed copies of favourite pictures are available to purchase in a choice of two sizes.

-After the completion of this project there will, of course, be many pictures, particularly of people, where we just don’t know who they are or where it was taken.
+There are, of course, many pictures, particularly of people, where we just don’t know who they are or where they were taken.
 We are always keen to hear from members of the public who may recognise someone from their own family and be able to fill in some of the gaps in our knowledge.
 So, especially if you belong to an old established Bollington family, come and have a look and see who you can find!